-Health care systems engineering is an area of research in health care delivery science that provides a mechanism to design or redesign the systems and processes of how care is delivered to increase efficiency, reduce errors, and improve access and overall quality of care.
+Health care systems engineering is an area of research in health care delivery science that examines system and process design.
+Researchers in health care systems engineering seek to increase efficiency, reduce errors, and improve access and overall quality of health care.

-The Health Care Systems Engineering Program brings together expertise, both from data-driven and mathematical sciences as well as human-based sciences, to provide integrated solutions to today's complex health care problems.
+The Health Care Systems Engineering Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery brings together expertise from data-driven and mathematical sciences as well as human-focused sciences.
+Together, these researchers provide solutions to today's complex health care problems.

-The mission of the Health Care Systems Engineering Program is to advance science through scholarship and innovation and make
+The major fields of study in the Health Care Systems Engineering Program are:

-- Identifying practice stakeholders within Mayo Clinic and beyond and establishing long-term research engagements
+- Identifying practice stakeholders within and external to Mayo Clinic and establishing long-term research collaborations

 - Leveraging scientific knowledge to transform health care delivery

-- Disseminating knowledge to the health care and systems engineering community
+- Sharing knowledge between the health care and systems engineering communities

-- Educating health care practitioners in systems engineering and engineering students in health care
+- Educating health care practitioners about systems engineering and engineering students about health care

-- Leading the Center for the Science of Health Care Delivery's Clinical Engineering Learning Laboratories (CELL) initiative.
+- Leading the Mayo Clinic Kern Center for the Science of Health Care Delivery's Clinical Engineering Learning Laboratories initiative

-For patients, this is leading to health care that is more centered on patients, as well as improvements in safety, access to care, efficiency and satisfaction.
-Importantly, health care providers likewise benefit from safer, more efficient health care delivery.
+Improvements in safety, access to care, efficiency and satisfaction contribute to Mayo Clinic's ability to be a leader in providing patient-centered health care.
+Importantly, health care providers also benefit from safer, more efficient health care delivery.

 Areas of focus

-- Understanding risk factors and indicators of deterioration in hospitalized patients, and developing and implementing tools to improve care processes
+- Understanding risk factors for and indicators of decreased health for patients who are hospitalized and developing and implementing tools to improve care processes

-- Understanding the usability of medical equipment and its socio-technical impact
+- Understanding the usability of medical equipment and its optimal impact

 - Embedding research in practice through clinical engineering labs to ensure research has relevance and practice changes are informed based on scientific rigor